ndaneil/crowdedness-monitor/README.md

 <p align="center"><img src="./images/influxdb-token-2.png" width="80%"></p>

-For now, store the generated tokens.
-The first one will need to be pasted in the arduino code, while the other will be needed during the Grafana setup.
+Grafana will be used for visualizing the data, presenting it in a nice, easy-to-interpret format.
+For now, save the generated tokens, both will be needed later in this guide.

-### ESP32
+### ESP32 Arduino code

+For both the ESP32 and the AVR IoT Cellular Mini, I wrote the code using the [Arduino IDE](https://www.arduino.cc/en/software).
+[This](https://randomnerdtutorials.com/getting-started-with-esp32/) is a good guide on how to get started with the Arduino ESP for ESP32.

 The ESP32's responsibility is collecting WiFi and Bluetooth device data, more specifically, the number of unique devices nearby.
-For listening to WiFi messages,the ESP32 has a so-called promiscuous mode.
-I have used [this](https://www.hackster.io/p99will/esp32-wifi-mac-scanner-sniffer-promiscuous-4c12f4) Hackster guide as a basis on how to run promiscuous mode on the ESP32.
+For listening to WiFi messages, the ESP32 has a so-called promiscuous mode where the ESP32 listens to all WiFi packets (called frames), even those not intended for the microcontroller.
+I have read [this](https://www.hackster.io/p99will/esp32-wifi-mac-scanner-sniffer-promiscuous-4c12f4) Hackster guide to understand the basics on how to run promiscuous mode on the ESP32.
 For nearby bluetooth devices, the ESP32 can scan passively or actively for nearby BLE devices.
-A good approach I found for this was in [this](https://github.com/dollop80/ESP32-BLE-Scanner/blob/master/ESP32_BLE_Scanner.ino) GitHub repo.
+A good approach I found for BLE scanning was in [this](https://github.com/dollop80/ESP32-BLE-Scanner/blob/master/ESP32_BLE_Scanner.ino) GitHub repo.

-An important limitation is that WiFi and BLE share the same radio on the ESP32, so only one can ran at a time.
+An important limitation of the ESP32 for our use case is that WiFi and BLE share the same radio, so only one can run at a time.
 For WiFi, the ESP32 can only be tuned to a single 2.4GHz channel out of the 14 available.
 This means that in order to get an accurate count of nearby devices, we need to alternate between scanning on different WiFi channels and for BLE devices.
 Let's see how it can be done.
 The full source code is available [here](./esp32.ino).

-The first part is the includes, followed by increasing the main loop task's stack size from 8KB to 32KB.
+The first part of the sketch is the imports, followed by increasing the main loop task's stack size from 8KB to 32KB.
+This is to make sure we have enough stack space.

 ```c
 #include <Arduino.h>